mv-2112/canonical-openstack-docs/reference/example-physical-configuration.rst

 Virtual networks
 ----------------

-In addition to physical networks lited above, Canonical OpenStack uses virtual networks to provide an inter-VM communication for tenant's workloads running inside of a project.
+In addition to physical networks listed above, Canonical OpenStack uses virtual networks to provide an inter-VM communication for tenant's workloads running inside of a project.
 These networks are not routable outside of the Canonical OpenStack installation.
 We will use one such network in the example configuration and we will refer to it as **Project** in all parts of the documentation.

 Reference parameters
 --------------------